Anwar Ibrahim cabinet: Unity Government Secretariat

 The Unity Government formed a secretariat to coordinate the activities of its component coalitions and parties in February 2023.
-Barisan Nasional chair Ahmad Zahid Hamidi told the press that the inaugural meeting of the secretariat would focus on finding common ground between the manifestos of the different components and strengthening the existing government.
-Anwar's attendance at the inaugural secretariat meeting marked the first time he had returned to UMNO party headquarters in over 20 years, after his sacking from Umno and removal from government positions in 1998 sparked the Reformasi movement.
-Anthony Loke's attendance also marked the first time a Democratic Action Party leader had visited the UMNO headquarters.
+Deputy Prime Minister, Chairman of the Barisan Nasional (BN) and President of the United Malays National Organisation (UMNO) Ahmad Zahid Hamidi added that the inaugural meeting of the secretariat would pay attention to finding common ground between the manifestos of its different components and strengthening the government.
+The inaugural secretariat meeting was held at the headquarters of UMNO and attended by Prime Minister, Chairman of the Pakatan Harapan (PH) and President of the People's Justice Party (PKR) Anwar Ibrahim, Minister of Transport, Deputy President of PH and Secretary-General of the Democratic Action Party (DAP) Anthony Loke Siew Fook and among others.
+This marked the first time Anwar had revisited the headquarters of UMNO in over 20 years after his sacking from UMNO and removal from government positions in September 1998 that sparked the Reformasi movement and the first time a DAP leader had visited the headquarters of UMNO.
+Anwar subsequently announced the formation of three secretariat committees namely the elections committee, the strategy committee and the government and political agenda monitoring committee.

-Anwar subsequently announced the secretariat would form three committees: an elections committee, a strategy committee, and a government and political agenda monitoring committee.
-Deputy Prime Minister Fadillah Yusoff serves as secretary general of the secretariat, while UMNO Youth leader Asyraf Wajdi Dusuki is its chief secretary.
-The members of the secretariat are:
+The leaders of the secretariat are: